-High unemployment and comparatively high school drop-out rates among the country's children and young people means that many turn to juvenile delinquency.
-Most of the children who engage in child labour do not go to school and consequently don't receive basic education.
+High unemployment and comparatively high school drop-out rates among the country's children and young people mean that many turn to juvenile delinquency.
+Most of the children who engage in child labor do not go to school and consequently don't receive basic education.

 Being a street child in Algiers often means a life on the brink of death.
 Violence, starvation and drug abuse mark the daily reality of these children.
 The country's infant mortality rate has noticeably improved over the last decade.
 However, at 29 per 1,000 live births it is still around seven times higher than that of Austria.
 Six per cent of Algerian children are born underweight.

 SOS Children's Villages in Algeria

 Following a massive earthquake in October 1980, SOS Children's Villages took the decision to become active in Algeria.
 In 1981, we began working in the center of Algiers, the country's capital.

 An SOS Emergency Relief Program had to be started in May 2003 after a massive earthquake shook the country's northern coast.
 Thousands of homes were destroyed due to the disaster.
 SOS Children's Villages provided food items, hygiene products, sleeping bags, clothes and other items needed by the victims of the quake.

 In 2005, an SOS Family Strengthening Program was started, enabling children who are at risk of losing the care of their family to grow up in a loving family environment.
 At present, the organization is supporting Algerian young people and children in Algiers by providing day care and medical assistance.
 Children whose families can no longer take care of them can be looked after by an SOS mother in one of the SOS families.